 We’ve removed as many barriers for entry as possible, and thanks to our trading algorithm, that includes formal education, too.
 The News Spy want you to focus on nailing the fundamentals before you get into the technical stuff, so our system does the market research in your place.
 From there, all you have to do is trade, giving you the freedom to focus on the parts of your trading game that matters the most.

 The first thing you need to do is register for an account.
 Fill in some basic paperwork, and one of our agents should have you up and running within hours of you submitting your account request.

 Once you’ve been verified, you need to make an initial deposit into your account.
 This can be for as little or as much as you feel comfortable with.

 That’s all there is to it.
-With your account activated and a funding base to work off of, you can start trading with one simple button press.
+With your account activated and a funding base to work off of, you can start trading.

 Over the years, The News Spy team has been asked a lot of questions by potential traders.
 While everyone has their own unique questions, some are more common than others.
 The News Spy team have compiled the most common questions that we get asked into a quick-reference FAQ section down below.

 Nothing!
 The News Spy is a completely free service.
 We said that we wanted to remove as many barriers for entry as possible, and we meant that.

 There are no signup fees for The News Spy, no subscription fees, no hidden charges or costs, either.
 Everything about the The News Spy platform is completely free for you to use.

 The only time you’ve ever going to need some cash is when you’re making that initial funding deposit into your account.